 From publishing to television, from music and radio to cinema and advertising/branded entertainment & content, from the web and social media to videogames, contemporary media industry pays a growing attention to “transmedia narratives” or “transmedia storytelling” (as defined by Henry Jenkins): far from being a completely new phenomenon, present-day transmedia storytelling rely on an increasing “convergent media environment”, where different media link each other and where consumers are often involved in an active and participant manner.
-The course addresses both the category of narrative and “transmediality” from a theory and history framework, looking at fictional (scripted) and non-fictional (unscripted) narratives in various media.
+The course addresses both the category of narrative and “transmediality” from a theory and history framework, looking at fictional (scripted) and non-fictional (unscripted) narratives.

 Key-concepts and specific case-histories will serve as benchmarks.
 As key-concepts, the course will approach, among others, the followings:

-- transmedia storytelling vs. cross-platform narratives;
+-transmedia storytelling vs. cross-platform narratives;

-- transmedia genres (such as fantasy, crime, sci-fi and so on);
+-transmedia genres (such as fantasy, crime, sci-fi and so on);

-- transmedia fictional world (and world-building);
+-transmedia fictional world (and world-building);

-- transmedia brands and franchises;
+-transmedia brands and franchises;

-- transmedia and “spreadable media”;
+-transmedia and “spreadable media”;

-- transmedia writing, creation and production;
+-transmedia writing, creation and production;

-- transmedia consumers and fandom;
+-transmedia consumers and fandom;

-- transmedia industrial strategies;
+-transmedia industrial strategies;

-- transmedia TV and transmedia formats
+-transmedia TV and transmedia formats

-- transmedia and complex narratives (ie. contemporary TV series)
+-transmedia and complex narratives (ie. contemporary TV series)

 The course follows a simple format: I will deliver an opening lecture.
 That lecture will establish some of the contextual and historical issues having to do with the topic being discussed, during a particular week, and will give a particular grid to use for students’ work.
 The second half of the class will be devoted to students’ practical works presentation and discussion.
 During the semester, students will present three works, each one related to a particular skill: 1) analyze a transmedia franchise (Analysis/individual); 2) develop an already existent media franchise (development/group); 3) create and “produce” a fresh transmedia franchise or a “transmedia TV format” (final project, writing/group).